-9.2.
-Sample Size
+9.2 Sample Size

-Sample size was determined using NQuery Advisor based on hypothesis tests related to Aim 1, specifically to detect a significant difference between the study conditions (NNCC, VLNCC, VLNCC + TO e-cigs, VLNCC + PF e-cigs) on total CPD.
+Sample size was determined using NQuery Advisor based on hypothesis tests related to Aim 1, specifically to detect a significant difference between the study conditions (NNCC, VLNCC, VLNCC + TO e-cigs, VLNCC + PF e-cigs) on total cigarettes per day (CPD).
 The primary statistical approach will be repeated measures ANOVAs but required sample sizes were calculated focusing on expected outcomes at Week 16.
 This sample size estimate is intentionally conservative and calculated based on one outcome at one time point; however, given the repeated measures nature of our data, we will have correlated observations within subjects.
 Thus, with the given sample sizes we will achieve the stated power to detect differences of even lesser magnitude than stated or planned.
-Our sample size determination is based on preliminary results from our current trial and results from the Donny et al. study of VLNC and NNC cigarettes.
-Note that the between-group effect size is defined as the difference of study condition means divided by the common standard deviation.
+Our sample size determination is based on preliminary results from our current trial and results from a large randomized clinical trial of cigarettes varying in nicotine content.7 Note that the between-group effect size is defined as the difference of study condition means divided by the common standard deviation.
 A sample size of 53 participants per condition will provide 80% power to detect an effect size of 0.60 for all pair-wise comparisons, with a two-sided type 1 error rate of 0.05.
-This is smaller than that found in our on-going study to date for CPD and smaller than the effect sizes reported by Hatsukami et al. 2010 for all measures except breath CO.
+This is smaller than that found in our on-going study to date for CPD and smaller than the effect sizes reported by Hatsukami et al.8 for all measures except breath CO.
 In addition, this sample size provides greater than 95% power to detect a linear dose-response effect across the four experimental conditions.
 Because we have relied only on outcomes at Week 16, our proposed sample sizes are somewhat conservative, but we believe this is appropriate for this study given that the effects of VLNC cigarettes in this population, particularly in combination with e-cigarettes, are completely unknown.
 The sample size above assumes a 15% loss to follow-up, consistent with our experience in the current study.
+We will increase our overall sample size to 232 in order to allow pilot testing in a group of 20 participants.